mereMint/sulfur/CONFIG_DOCUMENTATION.md

 # Sulfur Bot Configuration Documentation

+> **Note:** Many API settings, such as the active provider and model, can now be changed in real-time using the `/admin ai_dashboard` command in Discord.
+Changes made there will be saved back to your `config.json` file automatically.

+---

 This file explains all the available settings in `config.json`.
 You can modify these values to customize the bot's behavior.

 ---